110-kenichi/mame/README.md

 *** Changes ***

+4.0.1.1 Fixed VSIF for MSX.
+The upper 2 bits of Reg #7 must be set to 10xxxxx.
 4.0.1.0 Increased octave range for OPN and OPL family.
         Improved FM Editor ability.
 Multiple FM Editors can be opened.
 4.0.0.4 Fixed YM2414 LR channel operation.